easybiblabs/oauth2-client-php/docs/authorization-code-grant.md

 class MyWebController
 {
-    // this is the action which handles the redirect from the OAuth server public function actionReceiveAuthorizationResponseFromOAuth()
+    // this is the action which handles the redirect from the OAuth2 server public function actionReceiveAuthorizationResponseFromOAuth()
     {
         $authorizationResponse = new AuthorizationResponse($_GET);